-Journal Entries (i) When assets are acquired from the vendors - Sundry Assets A/c (individually) To Vendors Dr. (with the purchase price payable for the assets acquired) (ii) When fully paid shares are issued to vendors at par - Vendors To Share Capital A/c Dr. (with the nominal value of the shares allotted) (iii) When fully paid shares are issued to vend lors at a p premium - Vendors To Share Capital A/c Dr. (with the purchase price) (with the nominal value of the shares allotted) To Securities Premium A/c (with the amount of premium)
+Journal Entries (i) When assets are acquired from the vendors - Sundry Assets A/c (individually) To Vendors Dr. (with the purchase price payable for the assets acquired) (ii) When fully paid shares are issued to vendo (ii) When fully paid shares are issued to vendors at par - Vendors To Share Capital A/c (iii) When fully paid shares are issued to vendo Dr. ors at a p (with the nominal value of the shares allotted) remium - Vendors To Share Capital A/c Dr. (with the purchase price) (with the nominal value of the shares allotted) To Securities Premium A/c (with the amount of premium)

-Rocket Ltd. purchased the business of Comet Ltd. for ₹ 2,70,000 payable in fully paid shares.
-Rocket Ltd. allotted equity shares of ₹ 10 each fully paid in satisfaction of the claim by Comet Ltd. Show the necessary journal entries in the books of Rocket Ltd. assuming that:
+Rocket Ltd. purchased the business of Comet Ltd. for $\gtrless$ 2,70,000 payable in fully paid shares.
+Rocket Ltd. allotted equity shares of $\end{Bmatrix}$ 10 each fully paid in satisfaction of the claim by Comet Ltd. Show the necessary journal entries in the books of Rocket Ltd. assuming that: